Pakistan Tops In Providing Low-priced Petroleum Products Among Regional Countries - UrduPoint

 Meanwhile, a senior official privy to petroleum sector developments told APP that petrol rates in India were revised on a daily basis transmitting even a minute's variation in global oil prices to the public and dealers.

-Contrary to it, he said, the petroleum prices in Pakistan were reviewed fortnightly with the government's utmost efforts to bear the burden of upward fluctuation in international market by its own, but sometimes a slight portion had to be passed on to the masses in extreme compelling situation.
+Contrary to it, he said, the petroleum prices in Pakistan were reviewed fortnightly with the government's utmost efforts to bear the burden of upward fluctuation in the international market by its own, but sometimes a slight portion had to be passed on to the masses in extreme compelling situations.

 OGRA had proposed an increase of Rs 6.22 in the price of Motor Spirit Petrol, Rs 6.82 in the price of High-Speed Diesel, Rs 6.37 raise in the price of Kerosene Oil, and Rs 5.78 hike in Light Diesel Oil.

-Answering a question, the official said the petroleum prices fixed by the PTI government were the lowest as compared to previous two governments both in terms of lowest and highest prices.
+Answering a question, the official said the petrol prices fixed by the PTI government were the lowest as compared to previous two governments both in terms of lowest and highest prices.